brainlife/docs/docs/using_ezBIDS.md

 ezBIDS organizes all uploaded data into specific series and group IDs.
 This is an intermediate step, that ezBIDS uses to facilitate editing entire series (or groups) of data files.
 Say, you want to change all the files from a single subject so that all the files start with a specific subject ID, or say you want to change all the data that are anatomical to start with the prefix *anat*, ezBIDS allows you to that by grouping data for you by subjects, series, etc.

-!!! info ezBIDS makes assumptions using information saved in the DICOM files
-    ezBIDS uses the DICOM fields *Series Description*, *Image Type*, *Echo Time*, and *Repetition Time* to group data together.
-This means that ezBIDS assumes that data with the matching values in these fields are part of the same series of data. ezBIDS then matches the Series to the corresponding [BIDS entities](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html).

 <table><tr><td>
     <img src="./img/ezbids/Levitas_etal_figureS4_series_mapping_all.png"/>
 </td></tr></table>
 <br>
 <!-- ![Series Mapping](./img/ezbids/Levitas_etal_figureS4_series_mapping.png) -->

+!!! info ezBIDS makes educated guesses about your data using information saved in the DICOM files
+    ezBIDS uses the DICOM fields *Series Description*, *Image Type*, *Echo Time*, and *Repetition Time* to group data together.
+This means that ezBIDS assumes that data with the matching values in these fields are part of the same series of data. ezBIDS then matches the Series to the corresponding [BIDS entities](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html).

 This grouping procedure saves users' time by serving files that might need to undergo similar changes in groups. ezBIDS provides warning messages (yellow circle and asterisk) to explain how the data were grouped.
 If this is incorrect and needs fixing, users can modify the groups using the graphical interface.
 If ezBIDS fails to group some of the data files, it will default to exclude the files, indicating that the files will not be converted to BIDS.
 Users may adjust this if necessary (or even mark data files not excluded by exBIDS as 'to be excluded', e.g., localizer sequences).

 If a BIDS entity label is required but ezBIDS is not able to guess it for the user, the tool alerts the users with an error (red circle and asterisk).
 Whereas warnings do not need to be addressed errors must be addressed before being able to move to the next page.

 ### 5. Events

 A critical feature of ezBIDS is the ability to support tasks and event files.
-If users collected functional BOLD (`func/bold`) data and have the corresponding timing files, these timing files can be uploaded to ezBIDS and  (as, `.csv`, `.tsv`, `.txt`, `.out`, and `.xlsx`).
+If users collected functional BOLD (`func/bold`) data and have the corresponding timing files.
+The following are timing files compatible with ezBIDS:  `.csv`, `.tsv`, `.txt`, `.out`, and `.xlsx`.
 A graphical interface guides the user in matching the files to BIDS structures.
 Importantly, ezBIDS comes with a beta feature and built-in compatibility with E-Prime files.

 <table><tr><td>
     <img src="./img/ezbids/Levitas_etal_figureS5_events.png"/>